Don’t just come for the penguin parade at sunset, here’s how to spend a full day out at Phillip Island! (Pst: Take S$20 off your Melbourne activities)

 Witnessing this spectacle definitely makes it to the top 5 things you need to experience when visiting Melbourne — it’s undisputedly adorable.
 But these aren’t the only cuties on Phillip Island.
 If you’re driving two hours out from Melbourne, this guide is about all the other amazing experiences you can look forward to in Phillip Island.

 Getting from Melbourne to Phillip Island

-Between Melbourne and Phillip Island, take the coastal drive and stop by Brighton Beach.
-The colourful row of bathing boxes make a great photo spot.
+The total drive Between Melbourne and Phillip Island is two hours but we recommend allocating more time for scenic stops in between.
+Take the coastal drive and make your first stop at Brighton Beach — the colourful row of bathing boxes make a great photo opportunity.

 *Pro-tip: Get here before 8AM to save on parking and to capture the beach over Golden Hour.
 Parking between 8AM – 8PM is at AU$3.40/hour.

 If you prefer somewhere a little quieter, St. Kilda’s beach is along the way too — if you’re lucky, you might even spot wild penguins here!

 Feeling peckish?
 Stop by San Remo, just before crossing the bridge to Phillip Island for some fish & chips!

 Phillip Island Itinerary